 Do not confuse comparative and superlative adjectives.
 Comparative adjectives can only be used to compare two people or things, and superlative adjectives can only be used to compare more than two people or things.

-Apples and peaches are delicious, but peaches are best.
+Apples and peaches are delicious, but I like peaches best.

 “Best” is a superlative adjective that means “surpassing all others.”
 Since this sentence contains a comparison of only two things, use the comparative “better.”

-Apples and peaches are delicious, but peaches are better.
+Apples and peaches are delicious, but I like peaches better.

 Do not use a comparative adjective when comparing more than two people or things, as in the following sentence:

-After eating an apple, a banana, and a peach, I decided that the peach was better.
+After eating an apple, a banana, and a peach, I decided that I liked the peach better.

 “Better” is a comparative adjective incorrectly used in this sentence to compare three things.
 Use the superlative “best” in this context.

-After eating an apple, a banana, and a peach, I decided that I the peach was best.
+After eating an apple, a banana, and a peach, I decided that I liked the peach best.

 Pamela Anderson Chad Michael Murray Carmen Electra Tyra Banks Luke Wilson Jessica Simpson Mandy Moore Jake Gyllenhaal Jennifer Love Hewitt Patrick Dempsey Janet Jackson Jessica Alba Justin Timberlake Ashlee Simpson Usher Josh Duhamel Natalie Portman